 Jacky Claiborne was born in Charlotte in 1963.
 After being diagnosed with autism as a child, Jacky was recommended for institutional care, but he spent most of his school years in Charlotte-Mecklenburg Schools, flourishing in the system’s three “open” schools: Irwin Ave.
 Elementary, Piedmont Middle and West Charlotte High, where he graduated in 1983.
 In high school, Jacky was known for his love of rock music and soccer, and for creating “The Lingo,” which he teaches to most people he meets.
 The friendships he formed in his youth have remained strong throughout his life.
 Jacky has always been a creative dynamo – he has recorded several albums of original music with his band The Falling Pebbles, and has written, illustrated and hand-assembled several novels.

 Featured artists who have shown with Unorthodox Studios in the NoDa Location.
-These exhibitions showed every 2nd Saturday of the month from 7 to 10 pm.
+These exhibitions showed every 2nd Saturday of the month in late 2018 to beginning of 2019.
+Unorthodox Studios shut down in March 2020 and reopened at the VAPA Center in March 2022.

 Multi Media Fine Artist